 Origins of the Animal Booze Story

-The footage, portraying wild animals getting drunk after eating marula fruits, became an immediate hit (it even received a Golden Globe for best documentary).
-Today millions of people are persuaded that elephants get drunk with the fruit.
+The footage for the documentary, portraying wild animals getting drunk after eating marula fruits, became an immediate hit and even received a Golden Globe award for best documentary.

 The question is: is it really true?

 Does marula fruit make animals drunk?

 I’m sorry to disappoint you, but the story is an absolute myth.

 Jamie Uys’ footage was completely staged, and the animals were, believe it or not, fed with alcohol.